 Cannabis has quickly gained legitimacy as a product promoting overall health and wellness.
 It’s touted as being a miracle drug.
 Mostly because of its ability to be applied to such a wide variety of medical conditions.
 CBD products are now sold in major health and nutrition supplement stores, like GNC and The Vitamin Shoppe.
 Even your local Walgreens and CVS are carrying some sort of CBD products.
 This makes cannabis a hot topic of discussion among health and wellness practitioners.

 With several medical applications for cannabis, many of them overlap.
 Some of the most common are for pain relief, inflammation reduction, and neuroprotection.
 Because of this, it seems likely that consuming cannabis before getting diagnosed with a serious disease or illness may be a good idea.
 In medical only states, like Missouri, you still need a medical marijuana recommendation from a licensed physician.

-Since cannabis can be recommended in the treatment of so many medical conditions, it makes sense that consuming cannabis can also benefit the patient by working as a preventative medicine.
-A preventive medicine works to prevent diseases or disorders from occurring, or reoccurring.
-This is why patients diagnosed with things like epilepsy consume cannabis, first in the hopes to stop seizures from occurring.
+Since cannabis can be recommended in the treatment of so many medical conditions, it makes sense that consuming cannabis can work as a preventative medicine.
+A preventive medicine works to prevent diseases or disorders from occurring or reoccurring.
+This is why patients diagnosed with conditions like epilepsy consume cannabis.
+Firstly, it’s in the hopes to stop seizures from occurring.

 A lot patients, from all walks of life, with a wide array of different conditions, discuss how cannabis helps relieve their symptoms.
 This symptom relief then allows them to live a better quality of life.
 Some patients even say it gives them the ability to take better care of themselves by giving them more energy, a stronger appetite, or better sleep.

 Between helping everyday patients live better lives, to helping professional athletes perform and recover at the highest levels of competition, cannabis is clearly a winner when it comes to health and wellness.